zzhangjii/learning-library/workshops/LabGuide500Configurenode.jsAppWithATP.md

 unzip wallet_RESTONHUBDB.zip -d wallet_RESTONHUBDB/
 ```

-- Set env variables TNS_AMDIN to point to the wallet folder and edit sqlnet.ora file in wallet folder to point to the waller.
+- Set env variables TNS_AMDIN to point to the wallet folder and edit sqlnet.ora file in wallet folder to point to the wallet.

 ```
 export TNS_ADMIN=/home/opc/ATPnodeapp/wallet_RESTONHUBDB/